kdeldycke/awesome-billing/readme.md

 - [UPI 101: The Basics](https://the-other-side.blog/upi-the-basics/) - “In this article, we will learn about India's Unified Payments Interface.
 A four-year-old payment scheme that has been accounting for 40-45% of digital payments across India.”

 - [The untold story of Stripe](https://www.wired.co.uk/article/stripe-payments-apple-amazon-facebook) - In which we learn that “once turnover hit a certain level, Paypal automatically put the business on a 21 to 60 day rolling reserve, meaning that up to 30 per cent of a company's revenue could be locked up for up to two months.”

+- [Idempotency in the context of payments](https://developers.google.com/standard-payments/reference/idempotency) - “Idempotency prevents race conditions.
+Idempotency dictates that multiple identical requests from the same client do not result in a different final state.”

 ## Fraud